-Some of the same money-saving moves that help you avoid paying full price elsewhere also work at major dollar-store chains like Dollar General, Dollar Tree and Family Dollar.
+Some of the same money-saving moves that help you avoid paying full price elsewhere also work at major dollar-store chains like Dollar Tree.
 They sometimes also work at other dollar stores.

 Following are our top tips for paying less than a buck for dollar-store purchases — and for simply shopping smarter at these bargain havens.

 Dollar stores are full of true bargains, as we detail in “21 Things You Should Always Buy at a Dollar Store.”
 But that doesn’t mean everything priced at $1 is a deal.

 So, don’t limit your comparison shopping to online purchases or grocery-store items.
 Compare unit prices even at the dollar store.
 Determining what an item costs per ounce, for example, is generally the only way to determine whether it’s cheaper at the dollar store or somewhere else.

 2. Earn cash back at the store

 There are two ways to get cash back on dollar-store purchases.
 You can take your pick, or take advantage of both during a single transaction:

 Ibotta is a free app that enables you to earn cash rebates on purchases at many brick-and-mortar stores, including Dollar Tree.